shuangjj/eris-iot/eris-iot.md

 - Provide better machine experience for blockchain.

-## Introduce eris-iot
+## Introducing eris-iot
 The eris smart contract application platform provides a really pleasant way to integrate blockchain to your project.
 The code base is modularized and easy to use.
-Following the modularized structure of the code base, the eris-iot complement the eris platform for IoT support.
+Following the modularized structure of the code base, the eris-iot tries to complement the eris platform for IoT support.
 The eris-iot should support the IoT devices in the following processes:
 - Register resource (meta data such as name, type, link, etc.) on blockchain.
 - Lookup resource from blockchain.
 For example, to find the links of nodes that have humidity sensor in the New York area.
-- Update resource record on blockchain (in the compliance with the permission model).
+- Update resource record on blockchain (in compliance with the permission model).
 - Remove a resource (in compliance with the permission model).
 - Mange the permissions for resource directory operations.
-- Support payment management for access resources.
+- Support payment management for accessing resources and services on IoT devices.

 ## Expected deliveries of this project
 To the developer, the best output from the project would be:
-- A working API set including all the resource management and permission management features discussed above  of in javascript or other languages.
+- A working API set including all the resource management and permission management features discussed above in javascript or other languages.
+- Development API guide.

 To the end user or service providers, the best output from the project would be:
+- Installation instructions.
-- Configure file interface (XML, or other mark up format file) to add their devices to the blockchain.
+- Configure file interface (XML, or other mark up format files) to add their devices to the blockchain.
-- Browser client program to add new node to blockchain using the eris-iot API.
+- Browser interface to add new node to blockchain.

 And if possible, we can propose a blockchain-iot standard to IETF or other standard organisation.

 ## What I have finished

-I have been playing with eris packages for almost a month and have successfully ported eris chain management tools to BeagleBone Black and Raspberry Pi 3 evaluation boards.
+I have been playing with eris platform for almost a month and have successfully ported eris chain management tools to BeagleBone Black and Raspberry Pi 3 evaluation boards.
 And I have tested the following features:

-0. Key creation, export and covert.
+0. Key creation, export and convert.
 0. Chain make, new, stop...
 0. Setup eris environment on Raspberry Pi using docker machine.

 For the smart contract, I wrote a simple device registration and retrieval contract and deployed the contract on blockchain running across four nodes (BeagleBone and Raspberry PI).
-And I also wrote javascript application with the following functions:
+And I also wrote a javascript application which implements the following functions:
 - Register devices to blockchain
 - Unregister devices to blockchain
 - Retrieve all devices information from blockchain